 India is known all over the world for its iconic landmarks, unparalleled beauty, and unbelievably gorgeous places.
 Little did we know, there are mysterious, secret, and unbelievable places in India that you, unfortunately, cannot explore.
 Surprising right?
 That is why we have put together this list of forbidden places in India that locals and foreigners are not allowed to visit.

 Disclaimer: This post is not meant to discourage India’s tourism in any manner.
-The purpose is just to spread awareness about places in India forbidden for Indian and foreigners alike.
+The purpose is just to spread awareness about places in India forbidden for Indians and foreigners alike.

-Despite being incredibly beautiful, it is melancholic for avid travellers to learn about such places that cannot be visited without having a dagger hanging over your head.
-In this blog, we have shortlisted 11 forbidden places in India that are banned by reasons that make them more fascinating and leave you flabbergasted.
+Despite being incredibly beautiful, it is melancholic for avid travelers to learn about such places that cannot be visited without having a dagger hanging over your head.
+In this blog, we have shortlisted 11 forbidden places in India that are banned for reasons that make them more fascinating and leave you flabbergasted.

 Here are 11 forbidden places in India where tourists are not allowed to visit: